YanXiong-UCAS/Yan_XIONG-academic-website/content/publication/paper2/example/index.md

 ---
-title: "Intelligent Thermal Control Strategy Based on Reinforcement Learning for Space Telescope"
+title: "Intelligent Thermal Control Algorithm Based on Deep Deterministic Policy Gradient for Spacecraft"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here